DongTran2003/GitProject/README.md

 # Conclusion

-This project provided a comprehensive analysis across multiple business domains, demonstrating the power of data-driven decision-making using Power BI.
-Through three key tasks—Call Center Performance, Customer Retention, and Diversity & Inclusion Analysis—I gained valuable experience in defining KPIs, building interactive dashboards, and extracting meaningful insights to support strategic decision-making.
+This project provided a comprehensive analysis **across multiple business domains**, demonstrating the power of data-driven decision-making using Power BI.
+Through three key tasks—Call Center Performance, Customer Retention, and Diversity & Inclusion Analysis—I gained valuable experience in **defining KPIs, building interactive dashboards, and extracting meaningful insights** to support strategic decision-making.

 Beyond the technical aspects, this project strengthened my problem-solving skills and business acumen, reinforcing how data analytics can drive real impact in various industries.
 Moving forward, I am excited to further enhance my Power BI expertise and apply these skills to even more complex and dynamic business challenges.